Energizer (NYSE:ENR) PT Raised to $56.00

-Energizer (NYSE:ENR) had its target price boosted by research analysts at Morgan Stanley from $54.00 to $56.00 in a report issued on Tuesday, The Fly reports.
-The firm currently has an “overweight” rating on the stock.
-Morgan Stanley’s price target indicates a potential upside of 18.62% from the company’s previous close.
-The analysts noted that the move was a valuation call.
+Energizer (NYSE:ENR) had its price objective hoisted by Morgan Stanley from $54.00 to $56.00 in a report released on Monday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the stock.
+Morgan Stanley’s price objective indicates a potential upside of 16.69% from the company’s current price.

-ENR has been the subject of several other reports.
-Citigroup lowered Energizer from a “buy” rating to a “neutral” rating and boosted their price objective for the company from $47.00 to $51.00 in a research report on Tuesday, February 9th.
-The Goldman Sachs Group lowered Energizer from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $53.00 to $46.00 in a research report on Wednesday, February 24th.
-JPMorgan Chase & Co. boosted their target price on Energizer from $51.00 to $52.00 and gave the company a “neutral” rating in a research note on Friday, April 16th.
-Bank of America boosted their target price on Energizer from $47.00 to $51.00 and gave the company a “buy” rating in a research note on Friday, January 22nd.
-Finally, Truist boosted their target price on Energizer from $50.00 to $60.00 and gave the company a “buy” rating in a research note on Tuesday, February 9th.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-The stock has a consensus rating of “Buy” and a consensus target price of $52.80.
+A number of other equities research analysts have also recently issued reports on ENR.
+Truist boosted their target price on shares of Energizer from $50.00 to $60.00 and gave the company a “buy” rating in a report on Tuesday, February 9th.
+The Goldman Sachs Group lowered Energizer from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $53.00 to $46.00 in a research note on Wednesday, February 24th.
+JPMorgan Chase & Co. raised their target price on Energizer from $51.00 to $52.00 and gave the stock a “neutral” rating in a research note on Friday, April 16th.
+Bank of America upped their price target on Energizer from $47.00 to $51.00 and gave the company a “buy” rating in a research report on Friday, January 22nd.
+Finally, Royal Bank of Canada cut their price objective on shares of Energizer from $55.00 to $48.00 and set an “outperform” rating for the company in a research report on Tuesday, February 9th.
+Three equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+The stock has a consensus rating of “Buy” and a consensus price target of $52.80.

-In other Energizer news, Director Robert V. Vitale bought 2,500 shares of the firm’s stock in a transaction that occurred on Wednesday, March 3rd.
-The shares were acquired at an average cost of $42.11 per share, with a total value of $105,275.00.
-Following the acquisition, the director now owns 17,725 shares of the company’s stock, valued at $746,399.75.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Mark Stephen Lavigne bought 3,000 shares of the firm’s stock in a transaction that occurred on Wednesday, March 3rd.
-The shares were acquired at an average cost of $41.98 per share, for a total transaction of $125,940.00.
-Following the completion of the acquisition, the chief executive officer now directly owns 137,082 shares in the company, valued at approximately $5,754,702.36.
+In other news, Director Robert V. Vitale acquired 2,500 shares of the firm’s stock in a transaction that occurred on Wednesday, March 3rd.
+The shares were bought at an average cost of $42.11 per share, with a total value of $105,275.00.
+Following the acquisition, the director now owns 17,725 shares in the company, valued at approximately $746,399.75.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Mark Stephen Lavigne bought 3,000 shares of the company’s stock in a transaction that occurred on Wednesday, March 3rd.
+The stock was purchased at an average price of $41.98 per share, with a total value of $125,940.00.
+Following the transaction, the chief executive officer now directly owns 137,082 shares in the company, valued at $5,754,702.36.
 The disclosure for this purchase can be found here.
-Corporate insiders own 1.41% of the company’s stock.
+1.41% of the stock is owned by corporate insiders.

-Several hedge funds have recently bought and sold shares of the stock.
-Northern Trust Corp increased its holdings in shares of Energizer by 8.9% during the 1st quarter.
-Northern Trust Corp now owns 515,911 shares of the company’s stock worth $24,486,000 after acquiring an additional 41,994 shares during the last quarter.
-Geode Capital Management LLC increased its holdings in shares of Energizer by 3.8% during the 1st quarter.
-Geode Capital Management LLC now owns 720,128 shares of the company’s stock worth $34,177,000 after acquiring an additional 26,679 shares during the last quarter.
-Ensign Peak Advisors Inc grew its holdings in Energizer by 6.8% in the 1st quarter.
-Ensign Peak Advisors Inc now owns 484,501 shares of the company’s stock valued at $22,994,000 after buying an additional 30,844 shares in the last quarter.
-Panagora Asset Management Inc. grew its holdings in Energizer by 75.9% in the 1st quarter.
-Panagora Asset Management Inc. now owns 10,990 shares of the company’s stock valued at $522,000 after buying an additional 4,741 shares in the last quarter.
-Finally, UBS Group AG grew its holdings in Energizer by 23.5% in the 1st quarter.
-UBS Group AG now owns 96,261 shares of the company’s stock valued at $4,568,000 after buying an additional 18,345 shares in the last quarter.
-86.35% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently modified their holdings of ENR.
+Parkside Financial Bank & Trust lifted its holdings in shares of Energizer by 9.8% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 2,641 shares of the company’s stock worth $126,000 after acquiring an additional 235 shares during the last quarter.
+State of Michigan Retirement System lifted its stake in Energizer by 1.4% in the first quarter.
+State of Michigan Retirement System now owns 21,536 shares of the company’s stock worth $1,022,000 after purchasing an additional 300 shares during the last quarter.
+Louisiana State Employees Retirement System lifted its stake in Energizer by 3.4% in the first quarter.
+Louisiana State Employees Retirement System now owns 15,100 shares of the company’s stock worth $717,000 after purchasing an additional 500 shares during the last quarter.
+Vantage Consulting Group Inc purchased a new stake in Energizer during the fourth quarter valued at about $26,000.
+Finally, Eudaimonia Partners LLC bought a new position in shares of Energizer during the fourth quarter valued at about $30,000.
+Institutional investors and hedge funds own 86.35% of the company’s stock.

 Energizer Holdings, Inc, together with its subsidiaries, manufactures, markets, and distributes household batteries, specialty batteries, and lighting products worldwide.
 It offers lithium, alkaline, carbon zinc, nickel metal hydride, zinc air, and silver oxide batteries under the Energizer and Eveready brands, as well as primary, rechargeable, specialty, and hearing aid batteries.